San José State University

 Course Requirements and Assignments

 You will be asked to prepare a project on a topic of your interest.
-The points for the project are divided into two milestone assignments, each worth 100 points.
+The points for preparing the project are divided into two milestone assignments, each worth 75 points.
 Each project milestone assignment will be scored according to the rubric on Canvas.
 Maps to CLO1-3.

-The final project follows directly from the milestone assignments and is worth 300 points.
-More details about the project, including rubrics for grading, will be posted to Canvas during the semester.
-As part of the project, you will present your work in a poster presentation or talk.
-This presentation will take place across two class meetings, and you must be present at both to receive full credit; if not, a 20% final project penalty will apply.
-Without an extension, project assignments submitted late, even by a few minutes, will be accepted with a 25% late point deduction within 24 hours of the due date.
-Project assignments submitted more than 24 hours after the due date will not be accepted for credit.
+The final project follows directly from the milestone assignments and is worth 200 points.
+More details about the project, including a rubric for grading, will be posted to Canvas during the semester.
 If events outside your control impact completion of this assignment, you should meet with me to discuss options for a course incomplete.
 Maps to CLO1-3.

 Final examination or evaluation